Slowdeb/Tryhackme/CMSpit.md

 ![image](https://user-images.githubusercontent.com/76821053/130663403-9d54e3c6-a765-4daf-a9b4-08c50504ec5f.png)

-There is a exploit with a CVE number or CVE-2020-35846.
-This exploit takes advantage of NoSQL injection in /auth/check path which will let us do some username Enumeration & Password Reset.
+There is a exploit with a CVE number of CVE-2020-35846.
+This exploit takes advantage of NoSQL injection in /auth/check path which will let us do some username enumeration and password reset.
 You can find more information about this exploit at [PT SWARM webpage](https://swarm.ptsecurity.com/rce-cockpit-cms/).
 They have a brake down of this exploit in detail.

 So to automate this process we are going to use the exploit script that we found at exploit-db, this exploit is a combination of CVE-2020-35847 and CVE-2020-35848: